This post may contain affiliate links.

 Help your little ones learn to discriminate between different sounds (and find matching pairs) with a Montessori-Inspired Sounds Matching Game.

-With so many hands-on, educational preschool Valentine activities to choose from, which one will you choose first?
+With so many hands-on, educational Valentines activities for toddlers and preschoolers to choose from, which one will you choose first?